Elizabeth Bernard (1608–1670)

-Elizabeth was closely associated with the Royalist cause during the English Civil War.
+Elizabeth was closely associated with the Royalist cause during the English Civil War (1642 to 1651).
 Both her husbands were dedicated supporters of Charles I.

 Early life

 Elizabeth Hall was born to Susanna Hall and Doctor John Hall.
 She was baptised in the Holy Trinity Church of Stratford-upon-Avon, England.
 She was the only grandchild William Shakespeare ever knew, because her three cousins were born after his death in 1616.

 First marriage

 In 1626, Elizabeth Hall married Thomas Nash, who was a member of the Manor and Lordship of Shottery.
-Nash was an ardent Royalist, a supporter of Charles I and indeed a donor to the king's cause to the tune of £100.
-In July 1643 the queen Henrietta Maria stayed with the Nashes at New Place.
+Nash was an ardent Royalist, a supporter of Charles I and a donor to the king's cause to the tune of £100.
+In July 1643 Queen Henrietta Maria stayed with the Nashes at New Place, in Stratford upon Avon, formerly home to William Shakespeare.

 Thomas made his will on 25 August 1642, in which he left his house in Chapel Street and two meadows to Elizabeth.
-However, he left the bulk of his fortune to his cousin, Edward Nash.
-On 4 April 1647, Thomas died, leaving Elizabeth a widow.
+He left the bulk of his fortune to his cousin, Edward Nash, including New Place.
+However, whilst he lived in the house, he was not the owner and did not have the right to dispose of the property.
+Elizabeth's mother, Susanna Hall, eldest daughter of William Shakespeare and the inheritor of the majority of his estate, was the legal owner.
+The Nashes lived with her in New Place.
+On 4 April 1647, Thomas Nash died.
+Elizabeth was his executrice and she and her mother obtained a deed of settlement to confirm that they were still the legal holders of Shakespeare's estates.
+Edward Nash took Elizabeth Nash to chancery court the following year, demanding that she honour the terms of her late husband's will.
+His legal bid was not successful.